What to do with Mac volume keys not working

 Why can’t I control the volume on my Mac?

-You might not be able to control the volume on your Mac due to several factors, including settings issues, hardware problems, or interference from other software.
+You can't control the volume on your Mac due to several factors, including settings issues, hardware problems, or interference from other software.
 Ensure that the correct audio output is selected: Go to the Apple menu > System Settings > Sound.
 Additionally, check if there are any issues with your audio hardware and consider restarting your Mac, as this may resolve software-related conflicts.
 If you're using Bluetooth audio devices, use ToothFairy to manage connections effectively.